SS Florida (1905): Collision with RMS Republic

-In January 1909, Florida was on her usual route from Genoa and Palermo to New York, carrying 13 first class and 826 steerage passengers alongside her crew, under the command of 29-year-old Captain Angelo Ruspini.
-On the morning of 23 January, Florida entered a thick fog bank while 50 miles (80 km) off the island of Nantucket, Massachusetts, and consequently reduced her speed.
-At 5.47 am the British outbound of White Star Line suddenly emerged from the fog, in the path of Florida.
-Both ships took evasive action, but collision could not be averted.
-Floridas bow struck Republic amidships on her port side at about a right angle, level with her engine room.
-Floridas bow was crushed in at least 10 m, back to her collision bulkhead, killing three of her crew.
+In January 1909, Florida was on her route from Genoa via Palermo to New York, carrying 13 first class and 826 steerage passengers as well as her crew.
+Her Master was 29-year-old Captain Angelo Ruspini.
+On the morning of 23 January, Florida entered a thick bank of fog while 50 mi off Nantucket, Massachusetts, and consequently reduced her speed.
+At 05:47 hrs, the White Star Liner Republic, outbound from New York with 525 passengers and 297 crew, appeared through the fog, ahead of Florida.
+Both ships took evasive action, but Floridas bow struck Republic amidships on her port side at about a right angle, causing water to start entering Republics engine room and boiler room.
+Floridas bow was crushed in at least 10 m, back as far as her collision bulkhead, killing three of her crew.
 Two of Republics passengers were killed by the impact, and two more died later from their injuries.